Dashlane/public-api-dashboard-demo/README.md

    To communicate with our API, you’ll need an access key.
 Navigate to the Dashlane Admin Console > Integrations > Public API.
 Select “Create Key.”
 Give the key a description.
 Make sure you copy and save the bearer token in a secure place.
 You will not be able to access it again.

 3. **Install the dependencies**
-   Go to the cloned repository and modify the Environment variables (.env file) to add your auth token.
+   Go to your preferred console and run:

     ```bash
     npm install
     ```
 4. **Run the dashboard**
-   To run this dashboard, just go to your preferred console, navigate to the project folder, and run:
+   From your console, navigate to the project folder, and run:

     ```bash
     REACT_APP_DASHLANE_API_KEY="<DASHLANE BEARER TOKEN>" npm start